syncfusion-content/asp.net-core-docs/aspnet-core/Autocomplete/Grouping.md

 # Grouping

 AutoComplete widget provides Grouping support for the suggestions list based on the category specified in the dataSource.
-By default AllowGrouping is set to ‘False’.
-To enable Grouping for your AutoComplete widget, set the value to ‘True’.
+By default AllowGrouping is set to ‘false’.
+To enable Grouping for your AutoComplete widget, set the value to ‘true’.

 ## Configuring Grouping for AutoComplete